-The +/- Keys are used to increment/decrement values, navigate menus, and select menu options.
+The +/- Keys are used to increment/decrement values, navigate menus, select menu options, and navigate data files and storage locations.

 2.7 MULTI Key

 The MULTI key toggles between pulse-echo (P-E) and echo-echo (E-E) measurement modes.
 (P-E) is used primarily for flaw and pit detection, while (E-E) is used for through paint and coatings measurement without having to remove the paint/coating and eliminating any error as a result of the paint/coating.
 Refer to page 25 for an explanation on the various calibration options.